 New Zealand’s military is involved in peacekeeping and observer missions, employing nearly 14,000 people.
 This includes 8,000 regular force, 2,200 reserve force and 2,000 civil staff members across the navy, army and air force.
 Troops were sent to Afghanistan in 2001 and took part in operations to rebuild Iraq after the 2003 US-led invasion.

-Totaling 260,000 personnel, the Ukrainian army is now among the largest forces in Europe, with several thousand soldiers on active duty.
-Since 1992, Ukrainian forces have been actively engaged in multiple exercises and peacekeeping missions under UN and NATO command across Balkans, the Middle East, and Africa
+Totalling 260,000 personnel, the Ukrainian army is now among the largest forces in Europe, with several thousand soldiers on active duty.
+Since 1992, Ukrainian forces have been actively engaged in multiple exercises and peacekeeping missions under UN and NATO command across Balkans, the Middle East, and Africa.

 There are more than 200,000 active personnel in the British military and approximately 180,000 reservists, making it the second largest military in the EU.
 British troops have played a key role in peacekeeping missions in Afghanistan and Iraq.